aditya-n-suman/pjp9-sapient/readme.txt

 To solve the problem

-1. The sample file vaccinecentredata.txt can be used
+1. The sample file vaccinecentredata.csv under src/main/resources can be used to read the data and create a sample around the same

-To run the application

-1. Make sure the application is built successfully with all relevant dependecies with the following command locally
+2. Make sure the application is built successfully with all relevant dependecies with the following command locally

 mvn clean compile package

-2. Once the application is built, run the following command for setting up docker image and building it

-docker build -t myspringbootapp .

-3. To test and run the application, use the following command
+3. To run the application

-docker run -p 8080:8080 myspringbootapp
+java -jar ./target/springboot-0.0.1-SNAPSHOT.jar

-4. To run the test the cases
+4. To run the test cases, all test cases will be run

 mvn test